 Based on observations at projects, the basic model consists of a type element named Change.
 Typically, the type element Change includes type properties to store the name and description:

-• the type property Description has a data type Text (to provide a more detailed description of the change).
+- The type property Description has a Text data type (to provide a more detailed description of the change).

 Scope